 The Green Team will be instrumental in rolling out the new Organics Initiative that is mandated by Metro Vancouver.
-From apple cores to pizza boxes, by keeping organic waste out of the landfill, Metro Vancouver expects to achieve an overall 70% recycling rate in 2015, and up to, 80% by the year 2020.
+From apple cores to pizza boxes, by keeping organic waste out of the landfill, Metro Vancouver expects to achieve an overall 80% recycling rate by the year 2020.

 The Metro Vancouver-wide organics waste diversion initiative has actively raised awareness of the fact that "food isn't garbage" and we all need to help keep it out of the landfill.
 The same could be said of pre-loved clothing.
 Textile recycling is considered an essential, but often overlooked, step in reducing greenhouse gas emissions and reducing the load in the landfill.
 Although estimates vary, it's believed that every year, the average Canadian sends approximately 7 kg of clothing to the landfill--much of it still in wearable condition.

 Last year, student members of Windsor Secondary's Green Team began

 discussing the issue of the fashion industry's carbon footprint.
 Recognizing the popularity of fast fashion (which often has a short life cycle before winding up in the landfill) with youth, the Team decided to host a Spring clothing swap of old, and not-so-old, clothing donated by staff and students.